 The move marks an industry first for deploying three year-round ships from the Texas port and represents a 38% increase in Carnival’s Galveston presence.
 The three vessels will see Carnival carrying an annual count of around 600,000 passengers from the Texas port.

-Carnival Freedom will farewell its Fort Lauderdale dock, replaced by the 2,974 passenger Carnival Conquest which will leave its current station in Miami.
+Carnival Freedom will farewell its Fort Lauderdale dock, replaced by the 2,974 passengers Carnival Conquest which will leave its current station in Miami.

 For more information, see our Carnival Cruises’ packages or call 1300 857 345 today!